Elara6331/itd/README.md

 make GOOS=linux GOARCH=arm64
 ```

 This will compile `itd` and `itctl` for Linux aarch64 which is what runs on the PinePhone.
-This daemon only runs on Linux due to the library's dependencies (`dbus`, `bluez`, and `playerctl` specifically).
+This daemon only runs on Linux due to the library's dependencies (`dbus`, and `bluez` specifically).

 ---